jacobrichey/jacobrichey.github.io/_posts/2020-06-06-Build-a-Statcast-Database-in-R.md

 This should take ~10 minutes per call.

 ## Format Statcast Data
 The following can be condensed into a single formatting function called `format_statcast()`, but will be broken up here to explain more thoroughly.
 Refer to the full [GitHub code](https://github.com/jacobrichey/statcast-database/blob/master/statcast_database.R) if clarity is needed, or if you'd like to download the code in it's entirety.
-Let $$df$$ denote the input season-worth of data when the function is called.
+Let "df" denote the input season-worth of data when the function is called.

  First, we need to modify and standardize some of the pre-existing data.
  ```